Founded in 1929 under the name "Belsaw," TimberKing is America's oldest manufacturer of one-man sawmills.

 In 2008 the 2200 arrived.
 With 49HP Diesel power the 2200 provided a heavy-industrial mill well suited to second-growth woodlots that don’t have the massive diameter trees the 2400 is designed to handle.

-And in 2009 TimberKing replaced its venerable B-20 mill with the Model 2000.
+In 2009 TimberKing replaced its venerable B-20 mill with the Model 2000.
 The 2000 was designed to fulfill everything the B-20 did for its owners all those years, plus offering new advantages including a more advanced computer set-works, wider cut throat and direct-action hydraulics.

 "We want our customers to have the most innovative products available, period," Johnson says.
-"But we also insist on having the kind of quality and service that has kept our family in this business for over 80 years.
+"But we also insist on having the kind of quality and service that has kept our family in this business for almost 90 years.
 There are a lot of folks out there today making bandmills, but you have to ask yourself: where were they twenty years ago?
 Where are they going to be twenty years from now?
 Along with everything else, the answers to these questions are what set TimberKing apart from the others."